 After serving for many years in the Store Management and Corporate Operations Divisions, Mr. Hirano was appointed President and Representative Executive Officer in March 2008, and has served as a Senior Executive Officer since May 2011.
 Through his years of service, he has amassed a wealth of experience that broadly covers PARCO’s business operations.
 As a PARCO Director, he has been actively contributing to discussion and deliberation at Board meetings since May 2008 and he was appointed to supervise operations and provide management oversight based on his experience and track record to date.

-Serving as the Director and Managing Executive Officer of J. Front Retailing, Mr. Fujino possesses a strong track record and a wealth of experience and insight regarding both management and the retail industry.
-He was appointed as a Director in order to utilize his business management experience to provide valuable advice that will enable PARCO Executive Officers to execute their duties in an effective and appropriate manner.
+Serving as the Director and Managing Executive Officer of Daimaru Matsuzakaya Department Stores Co.
+Ltd., Mr. Sawada possesses a strong track record and a wealth of experience and insight regarding both management and the retail industry.
+We are confident that as a PARCO Director, Mr. Sawada will utilize his business management experience to provide valuable advice that will enable PARCO Executive Officers to execute their duties in an effective and appropriate manner.

 Each of the External Directors was designated as an independent officer because he is in a position to oversee the management of the business and possesses an adequate degree of independence.